Yeah69/MrMeeseeks.DIE.Docs/docs/user-defined-elements.md

 ### Remarks

-- If such a function is declared the container will assume having disposable.
-Therefore, in that case it'll always generate the disposal code even if the function isn't called once.
+- When such a function is declared, the container assumes that it has disposables.
+Therefore, it will always generate the disposal code in that case, even if this user-defined function isn't called once.